-Byte’s average treatment time is just 3 months, but each case is unique.
-There’s a good chance that your case will fall around 3 months, but it could take longer or even shorter depending on the severity and complexity of your condition.
-Go with their nighttime treatment and you’ll be looking at 4-6 months instead.
+Byte says their average treatment time is just 4–5 months, but each case is unique.
+Your treatment could take longer or even shorter depending on the severity and complexity of your condition.
+Their nighttime-only treatment typically takes longer — around five months for many customers.

 Does insurance cover Byte’s treatment?

-Medicare will not cover your Byte treatment.
-If you have additional orthodontic coverage, you might be eligible for reimbursement, but it depends on your provider.
-Check with them to see if your plan covers home aligner treatment.
+Medicare doesn’t cover Byte treatment.
+If you have additional orthodontic coverage, check with them to see if your plan covers home aligner treatment.

 What is the most effective clear aligner company?

 It’s tough to beat the power and versatility of in-office options like Invisalign and ClearCorrect.
 With hands-on care and orthodontic attachments, a dentist can use them to treat severe misalignments and even bite issues.

 When you switch to a new aligner set every two weeks, you might experience some discomfort for the first day or two, but after that, you’ll hardly notice them.